kathoffman/tmleplus/README.md

-Generalized code from Dr. Ivan Diaz to calculate effects and standard errors from various tmle objects.
+Generalized code from Dr. Ivan Diaz to calculate effects and standard errors from various types of tmle objects.